force_full is not honored for distribution units

 [addon-Server-HighAvailability] id = HighAvailability name = High Availability packages = addons/HighAvailability parent = Server repository = addons/HighAvailability type = addon uid = Server-HighAvailability [addon-Server-ResilientStorage] id = ResilientStorage name = Resilient Storage packages = addons/ResilientStorage parent = Server repository = addons/ResilientStorage type = addon uid = Server-ResilientStorage [checksums] LiveOS/squashfs.img = sha256:158657d4ff270db50204ae70c2256ca1523ee4f3c23eeedbabc3f723b69163a2 images/pxeboot/initrd.img = sha256:094631a67f1766688dfcf4ec1f07ab0921100878736afc3cc1b31f69e7b517a1 images/pxeboot/upgrade.img = sha256:bc884c1b4b520e57f81f3bf43156365d9ef651a47266b21e2c3d00b09e0da46b images/pxeboot/vmlinuz = sha256:91052b444e73f3eebdb93d1fb1506597e96c92d8de9c1e3c3f36b07a57d0a18f [general] ; WARNING.0 = This section provides compatibility with pre-productmd treeinfos. ; WARNING.1 = Read productmd documentation for details about new format. arch = x86_64 family = Red Hat Enterprise Linux name = Red Hat Enterprise Linux 7.6 packagedir = Packages platforms = x86_64,xen repository = . timestamp = 1539194952 variant = Server variants = Server version = 7.6 [header] type = productmd.treeinfo version = 1.2 [images-x86_64] initrd = images/pxeboot/initrd.img kernel = images/pxeboot/vmlinuz upgrade = images/pxeboot/upgrade.img [images-xen] initrd = images/pxeboot/initrd.img kernel = images/pxeboot/vmlinuz upgrade = images/pxeboot/upgrade.img [media] discnum = 1 totaldiscs = 1 [release] name = Red Hat Enterprise Linux short = RHEL version = 7.6 [stage2] mainimage = LiveOS/squashfs.img [tree] arch = x86_64 build_timestamp = 1539194952 platforms = x86_64,xen variants = Server [variant-Server] addons = Server-HighAvailability,Server-ResilientStorage id = Server name = Server packages = Packages repository = . type = variant uid = Server

-#4 Updated by bherring over 1 year ago
+#4 Updated by bherring about 2 years ago

 - Checklist item Get strawman repo into pulp-fixtures for a test to run with for now added